Do You Need a Deck Permit? Complete Guide

 Frequently Asked Questions

-Most cities require three inspections: (1) footing inspection after holes are dug but before concrete is poured, (2) framing inspection after the structure is built but before decking is installed, and (3) final inspection after everything is complete including railings and stairs.
+Most jurisdictions require three inspections: (1) a footing inspection after holes are dug but before concrete is poured, (2) a framing inspection after the structural frame is built but before decking is installed, and (3) a final inspection after everything is complete including railings and stairs.
+Do not skip ahead, if you pour concrete before the footing inspection or cover framing before the framing inspection, you may be required to remove the work so the inspector can see it.

 Cities We Cover for Deck Permits